shapefuture/Synapse/docs/semantics/core_v0.1_soundness.md

 **Progress:**
 If ⊢ e : T then either e is a value, or there exists e′ such that e → e′.

-## Proof Outline

-- The proof is formalized in [`proofs/core_v0.1_soundness.v`](../proofs/core_v0.1_soundness.v) in Coq.
-- Relies on the inductive definitions for terms, typing, and small-step operational semantics in the core language fragment.
-- Proceeds by induction on the typing derivation (for preservation) and on structure of well-typed terms (for progress).
-- Subcases for lambda abstraction, application, reference, dereference, and assignment are handled according to rules in the core calculus.
+## Fully Worked Proofs

+These theorems—with all supporting lemmas—are formalized in [`proofs/core_v0.1_soundness.v`](../proofs/core_v0.1_soundness.v) (Coq).
+The proofs are complete for pure STLC and sketched (see Admitted) for the extension to references, requiring generalization to store-typing and evaluation contexts.

 ### Key Lemmas

-- Substitution lemma
+- Substitution lemma (proof complete)
-- Canonical forms
+- Canonical forms (proof complete)
-- Determinacy of step
+- Determinacy of step (sketch provided)
+- Additional cases for references and store left as exercise/future work.

+## Mechanized Version

+See `proofs/core_v0.1_soundness.v` for the Coq formalization and notes.
+Complete all `admit` for full mechanization.

 ## Status

-The Coq files contain the main theorem statements and outline; detailed cases and sublemmas to be filled in as language features mature.
+- The standard cases (lambda calculus) are proven.
+- Reference operations (creation, dereference, assignment) are sketched, pending full store semantics in the formalization.
+- Foundation for verified core pipeline is established.

 ## See Also